Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits

+Note that all the PC architectures we have discussed in this paper, \ref{eq:n-indep-prob}, \ref{eq:r-cp}, \ref{eq:r-hmm} and \ref{eq:btree}, are smooth and decomposable circuits by construction~\citep{peharz20a,loconte2025what}.
+The reader is encouraged to check this by themselves for the architectures in \cref{fig:tensor-factorizations-circuits}.
 Exactly integrating variables out is relevant to compute marginals such as the normalisation constant of the distribution encoded by the circuit (\cref{eq:pc}).
-Note that in our implementation, circuits are normalised by design \citep{peharz2015theoretical}, as we assume that input distributions are normalised categoricals and all sum units form a convex combination as their weights are parameterised with a softmax function (see \cref{sec:pc-param}).
+Note that in our implementation, circuits are normalised by design~\citep{peharz2015theoretical}, as we assume that input distributions are normalised categoricals and all sum units form a convex combination as their weights are parameterised with a softmax function (see \cref{sec:pc-param}).

 More importantly for our \ourspl, we can draw samples efficiently from the distribution of a circuit that is both smooth and decomposable, as we discuss in the next sub-section.